cestef/blog.cstef.dev/src/content/blog/digital-garden.md

 ## Adding content

 To add a new blog post, you can create a new markdown file in the `src/content/blog` directory.
-The file name will be used as the URL slug, and the content will be parsed as markdown.
+Note that the file name will be used as the URL slug.

+> [!TIP]
+> When you have your first idea, don't wait to write it down.
+Come back to it later to add more content or to link it to other ideas.